2016 Pathankot attack: Background

 On the night of 31 December 2015, at 9 pm, four men who had crossed the international border from Pakistan and reached the Indian side, stopped a taxi driver, Ikagar Singh, on the road.
 There was an attempt to hijack his car but he fought back leading to the hijackers killing him by slitting his throat.
 The tyres of the hijacked car burst after covering some distance.
 The armed men then proceeded to hijack a multi-utility vehicle belonging to Salwinder Singh, a superintendent of the Punjab Police, in Dinanagar.
 In the process, they slit the throat of jeweller Rajesh Kumar, who was later admitted to a hospital.
 The vehicle was found abandoned about 500 metres away from the airbase.
 Later, the carjacking was reportedly linked to the attack; the carjackers did not recognise it as a police car since its lights were turned off.

 The Punjab Police Department refused to believe the abduction report provided by SP Salwinder Singh after he was released by the attackers, and the other survivor, Madan Gopal, was tortured by the police interrogators upon reporting the incident.
 Salwinder Singh had a chequered past, and his claims may have been dismissed due to his perceived unreliability.

-A handheld walkie talkie, was left behind by the attackers in the hijacked vehicle.
+A hand-held walkie talkie, was left behind by the attackers in the hijacked vehicle.
 It is speculated that its purpose was to aid coordination between that group and the others already at the airport and that the loss delayed the attack by twenty four hours.

 The attack

 On the morning of 1 January 2016 at around 03:30 IST, at least six heavily armed people dressed in Indian Army uniforms breached the high-security perimeter of the airbase in Pathankot.
 The infiltrators possibly hid, using the elephant grass in the perimeter of the campus before making the strike.
 A nylon rope found over the 11 ft perimeter wall, looped from the ground up and then down again seemed to indicate the mode of entry.
 It is speculated that one of the attackers had climbed up one of the eucalyptus trees growing alongside the fence: bent it over with his weight to land on the wall.
 The floodlights in that stretch of the wall were apparently not working that night, which facilitated the transfer of six attackers, with some 50 kg of ammunition, 30 kg of grenades, and assault weapons.

-Reports have arisen of someone inside the base assisting the infiltration by changing the angle of floodlights near the wall where the attacker entered.
+Reports arose of someone inside the base assisting the infiltration by changing the angle of floodlights near the wall where the attackers entered.

 They entered the living quarters of the base, but were prevented from entering the area where "high-value assets" are parked.
 A senior police officer said the infiltrators "seemed to have jumped the wall and entered the base."
 The attackers were able to move 400 metres into the base through a forested area, before they were stopped by Garud commandos, about 700 metres away from the IAF aircraft.
 The attackers were carrying grenade launchers, 52 mm mortars, AK rifles and a GPS device.